 Assistant Commissioner and Chief Learning Officer

-As a successful change agent, facilitator and storyteller, she is often asked by state leaders to undertake complex problem solving opportunities by bringing people together and helping them discover innovative solutions and develop the leaders needed to execute.
+Dr. Holliday’s commitment and passion for helping professionals reach their greatest potential is rooted in her experience as an adult educator and certified executive coach, and her early years in full-time ministry as a missionary in Tennessee Appalachia.
+As a successful change agent, facilitator, and storyteller, she is often asked by executive leaders to undertake complex problem solving opportunities by bringing people together and helping them discover innovative solutions, and develop the leaders needed to execute.

 Doc Holliday is driven to help leaders develop strategies, create learning organizations and implement effective change initiatives!

 Holliday, T., HR.com, LEAD 2017, Interview, pp. 42-43.

 Holliday, T., and Ricketts, E.C., 2017, HR News, Winning the War on Talent with Learning and Development Strategies for Recruiting and Retaining Talent, http://ipma-hr.org/context/publications/hr-news?items_per_page=All, pp. 8-11.

 Holliday, T., 2017, contributor to Chapter 3 in Learning for the Long Run, Holly Burkett, pp. 67-84.

 Holliday, T., (2016) HR2020 Shifting Perspectives: A Vision for Public Sector HR, Primary Author: Talent (pp. 11-13), Co-Editor, http://ipma-hr.org/hr2020.